ast-grep MCP server

 Configuration

-Add the following to your MCP settings (typically in .cursor-mcp/settings.json):
+Add to your MCP settings (usually in .cursor-mcp/settings.json):

 {